At St Mary’s Fields Academy the health and safety, safeguarding and promoting the welfare of all children is of paramount importance.

 In Foundation Stage 2 and Year 6 our pupils are visited by members of the school nursing team as part of “The National Child Measurement Programme (NCMP)” .
 The NCMP measures the height and weight of children in reception class (aged 4 to 5 years) and year 6 (aged 10 to 11 years) to assess overweight and obesity levels in children within primary schools.
 This data can be used at a national level to support local public health initiatives and inform the local planning and delivery of services for children.
 Our School Nurse Team (see link below) offer “drop in” sessions for parents/carers to give them the opportunity to discuss any worries that they may have.
 If the parent, nurse or teacher have any concerns, they can request a referral to the school nurse.

-For the sake of safety we request that jewellery should not be worn to school, with the exception of small stud ear-rings and watches which may be worn at the owner’s risk.
-The Local Authority regulations state that all jewellery must be removed for P.E.
+For the sake of safety we request that jewellery should not be worn to school, with the exception of small stud ear-rings, religious jewellery and watches which may be worn at the owner’s risk.
+We ask that all jewellery is removed for PE and swimming lessons.
+Where earrings and religious jewellery cannot be removed these will have to be covered over with tape or plasters.

-Our fire bells are tested weekly and a fire drill is held each term to ensure the swift evacuation of the building.
-If you are helping in school and the alarm sounds, please leave by the nearest exit and assemble in either the Key Stage 1 or Key Stage 2 playground whichever is closest.
+Our fire bells/alarms are tested weekly and a fire drill is held each term to ensure the swift evacuation of the building.
+If you are visiting the school and the alarm sounds, please leave by the nearest exit and assemble in either the Key Stage 1 or Key Stage 2 playground whichever is closest.

 From time to time the school welcomes representatives from the local Fire Brigade who come to talk to KS1 and KS2 children about Fire Safety.